ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/TaW.md

 •   Mechanical Engineering Intern, [AUTOMOTIVE ENGINEERING CORPORATION](https://en.chinaaie.com.cn/), 2019

-<h2 class="post-title">Supervision</h2>
+<h2 class="post-title">Research Mentoring</h2>
-•   One undergraduate student working on building energy prediction, 2026
+•   Mentored one undergraduate student on time series analysis, 2026.

 <!-- For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.